LukeADay/Payments/README.md

 1. [x] Begin by cloning the repository and place the data file in the `data` folder.
 2. [x] Open terminal and navigate to the `scripts` folder with `cd scripts` and run the shell script `setup_env.sh` to set up the Conda :snake: environment by running either `bash setup_env.sh` or `./setup_env.sh` in the terminal.
 3. [x] Navigate back to the parent directory `Payments` with `cd ..`.
-4. [x] Run the pipeline with `PYTHONPATH=. python scripts/main.py`.
+4. [x] Run the pipeline with `PYTHONPATH=. python scripts/main.py` from the `Payments` folder.
 The following help file shows that `predictors` is the only argument this script takes, which consists of the features that model is trained on.
 This can be left blank and the default set is used.

 ```
 usage: main.py [-h] [--predictors PREDICTORS [PREDICTORS ...]]